-Starting January 12th, only Internet Explorer 11 — the most up-to-date version currently used by Windows 7, Windows 8.1, and Windows 10 operating systems — will continue to receive security updates, compatibility fixes, and technical support.
+Starting Jan.
+12, only Internet Explorer 11—the most up-to-date version currently used by Windows 7, 8.1, and 10 operating systems—will continue to receive security updates, compatibility fixes, and technical support.

 According to Microsoft, “Internet Explorer 11 offers improved security, increased performance, better backward compatibility, and support for the web standards that power today’s websites and services.
 Microsoft encourages customers to upgrade and stay up-to-date on the latest browser for a faster, more secure browsing experience.”

 If you’re currently using Internet Explorer 10 or earlier, you should take action.
-After January 12th, no further security updates or technical support will be available for any version of the popular browser beside IE 11.
-If you continue to use anything but IE 11 beyond January 12th, vulnerabilities usually patched by security updates could be exploited by malware, spyware, viruses, or other cyberattacks.
+After Jan.
+12, no further security updates or technical support will be available for any version of the popular browser besides IE 11.
+If you continue to use anything but IE 11 beyond Jan.
+12, vulnerabilities usually patched by security updates could be exploited by malware, spyware, viruses, or other cyberattacks.
 In addition, if your business is subject to government or industry compliance regulations such as HIPAA, unsupported software could put critical data at risk.

 • From your desktop, click the Internet Explorer icon on the taskbar